RealForce1024/tonyfeng9891220.github.io/_posts/微服务/spring/springboot/springboot-with-docker-compose.md

-## install sdk
-	-- sdk install java
-	-- sdk install springboot
-	-- sdk install gradle

-	# 环境准备
+## 环境准备 sdkman java gradle springboot
-1. install sdkman and using it to install that needed
+install sdkman and using it to install that needed (java\gradle\springboot)

 ```sh
 curl -s "https://get.sdkman.io" | bash